 “This is vujá de,” I quipped to Dan as she left the booth.
 “First they wouldn’t let us leave, now they won’t let us return.
 It’s like what happened when we left, except in reverse.”

 Then Ecuador kicked us out

-Within a few minutes we were being escorted to a small room.
+Within a few minutes, we were escorted to a small room.
 Dan managed to convince an agent to give him computer access so he could check bank balances while we waited.
 I took a mental inventory of everything we had in our apartment and uttered a silent prayer of thanks that we’d checked our carry-ons.
 Our backpacks were heavy enough; at least we didn’t have to lug our roll-aboards around too.

 Enter LAN agent.
 “We are sending you back to Lima.”
 And just what are we supposed to do there, I wanted to retort, when all our worldly possessions are here?

 But I didn’t.
 There’s no point in giving anyone a hard time.
 They’re just doing their job and it wouldn't accomplish anything anyway.